-- 6.1 In order to progress the project, SHBT will prepare and submit applications to external funders for both project development and capital costs.
-The aim is to fully fund the capital project from external sources. - 6.2 No further costs are being requested for the capital project from the Council. - 6.3 It should be noted that SHBT will follow the Public Contracts Scotland procurement process to identify and appoint the main contractor for the capital works.
+- 6.1 SHBT will prepare and submit applications to external funders for both project development and capital costs.
+The aim is to fully fund the capital project from external sources. - 6.2 No further costs are being requested towards the capital project cost from the Council. - 6.3 Council Museum and Galleries staff will be involved in developing the heritage element of the project including proposals for collections display within Custom